 Though our grandparents and parents abandoned the idea of ghosts still we all loved listening to ghost stories during our childhood days.
 No?
 You must be an exception if you don’t find ghosts enchanting.
-Basic human craving for the unknown and mysterious can’t be denied.
+The basic human craving for the unknown and mysterious can’t be denied.
 The craving for adventure…This hunger and curiosity to unfold the truth usually take us to places that not too many people really attempt to visit.
 This curiosity took us to Bhangarh Fort, which is listed among the most haunted historical places in the world.

 Bhangarh doesn’t need any introduction.
 It is fairly well-known now, thanks to the internet.
 It has been talked about, written about and myth-ed about innumerable times.
 People enjoy reading or listening to haunted stories about it but few dare to actually visit and see it.
 Of the many legends, there are two that are well-known among the natives.
-One is the legend of Princess Ratnavati and jadugar Singhia and the another is a curse of Guru Balu Nath.
+One is the legend of Princess Ratnavati and jadugar Singhia and the other is a curse of Guru Balu Nath.

 During our visit to Jaipur last week, we dubiously added Bhangarh to our to-visit list.
 When we asked a person at our hotel about Bhangarh fort; he found it outlandish and tried to convince us not to visit the fort but we were determined.
 My daughter was more excited than I was.
 Exploring the haunted Bhangarh Fort with kids seems like a grotesque idea to others, however, the fort if visited during daytime with a little caution is good for kids.